BenASwenson/devops/README.md

 - an important reason to use Vagrant is to test how your deployment works, i.e. provisioning, locally before pushing those changes to other environments.
 - Other important use cases include the ability to create own development/test environment which is very hard to create on a local machine.

+### Env Variable
+- how to check existing `env`, `Env var`, `printenv`
+  - access HOME variable `printenv HOME`
+- how to print specific env var
+- how to create an env var
+  - the key word `export`
+  - ie `export NAME=Ben` KEY=value
+- how to make an env var persistent on linux ubuntu
+  - open the current user's profile into a text editor
+    - `vi ~/.bash_profile`
+  - add the export command for every environment variable you want to persist
+    - `export JAVA_HOME=/opt/openjdk11`
+  - save your changes
+  - to immediately apply all changes to bash_profile, use the source command
+    - `source ~/.bash_profile`

+### Getting started with deployment / Questions to ask development team
+- What are the dependencies required?
+- How to run the env tests written in Ruby
+- How to transfer/send data from our localhost to our VM
+- run the Ruby tests to ensure the dev env has everything needed to deploy the app
+- Integration testing - yes/no?
+- navigate to spec-tests folder of app and run `gem install bundler` which are required to run Ruby tests
+- next run `bundle` to fetch Ruby dependencies
+- transfer data from localhost to VM in vagrant with `config.vm.synced_folder ".", "/home/vagrant/app"`
+- run tests with `rake spec`
+- Failed tests, so go do something to pass them
+  - For nginx
+    - `vm$ sudo apt-get install nginx -y`
+    - `vm$ sudo apt-get upgrade nginx -y`
+    - `vm$ sudo systemctl start nginx`
+    - `vm$ sudo systemctl enable nginx`
+  - For NodeJs
+    - `$ sudo apt-get install nodejs -y` won't get us the specified version
+      - For specific v6.
+        - `vm$ sudo apt-get install nodejs=** -y`
+        - `vm$ sudo apt-get install python-software-properties -y`
+        - `vm$ curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -`  refer to https://github.com/nodesource/distributions/blob/master/README.md
+        - `vm$ sudo apt-get install nodejs -y` | `$ sudo apt-get install -y nodejs` (check)
+  - cd app/app, or wherever the deepest app folder is (for now)
+    - `vm$ npm install`
+    - `vm$ npm start`
+    - get the port num {IP}:{port_num} ie `192.168.10.100:3000`
+- create .gitignore and ignore node_modules or any dependencies not needed to be pushed to github